flexcompute-readthedocs/flow360-helpcenter/docs/04.case/02.parameters/bc.md

 ## SlipWall

-Slip wall condition for a inviscid impermeable boundary.
+Slip wall condition for an inviscid impermeable boundary.
 Also used for symmetry condition.

 ## IsothermalWall

 Isothermal wall boundary condition.
 A static “Temperature” is specified in Kelvin.
-Optionally a tangential velocity can be presribed for a moving or rotating wall.
+Optionally a tangential velocity can be representative of a moving or rotating wall.

 ### parameters:

 - `Temperature`: wall (static) temperature in Kelvin (K),
-    - it can be expressed as a function of x, y, z, and t (time).
+    - it can be expressed as a function of x, y, z.
-    - example
+    - example: `"cos(y) * sin(x)"`

 - *optional* `Velocity`: an expression for each of non-dimensional velocity components as a function of x, y and z.